-Noa Azulai is an Associate Producer at CAFE Studios, where she develops editorial content and helps produce Stay Tuned with Preet.
-Brooklyn-born, she has no desire to leave the city (ever).
+Noa Azulai is an Associate Producer at CAFE Studios, where she develops editorial content, researches, and produces Stay Tuned with Preet.
 Before joining CAFE, Noa was a Sexual Politics Writing Fellow with Bitch Media and a legal assistant in Manhattan.

 Chris Boylan is CTO at CAFE Studios.
 Prior to CAFE, he lead engineering teams at Fatherly and Wenner Media (Rolling Stone, Us Weekly, Men’s Journal).

 Sean Walsh is a Senior Developer at CAFE Studios.
 Sean always had a passion for development getting his BS in Computer Science.
 Prior to joining the CAFE team Sean worked at Wenner Media and Fatherly.